Compassionate Therapeutic Care on the Journey of Parenthood

 Individual Therapy

-At Healing Home Counseling Group, one-on-one therapy for clients age 14+ provides a safe space to build a supportive therapuetic relationship to meet each client’s best hopes for the future.
+At Healing Home, one-on-one therapy for clients age 14+ provides a safe space to build a supportive therapuetic relationship to meet each client’s best hopes for the future.

 Youth & Parent Therapy

-For children 4-13 at Healing Home Counseling Group, therapy is a collaborative opportunity between therapist, parent and child to provide children and families empowering tools to thrive in school, social and home environments.
+For children 4-13 at Healing Home, therapy is a collaborative opportunity between therapist, parent and child to provide children and families empowering tools to thrive in school, social and home environments.

 Group Therapy

-Several group therapy series facilitiated by our therapists are provided throughout the year at Healing Home Counseling Group.
-Groups include psychoeducation, therapeutic connect and structured opportunities to build coping skills and preventive, supportive plans.
+Several group therapy series facilitiated by our therapists are provided throughout the year at Healing Home.
+Groups include psychoeducation, therapeutic connection and structured opportunities to build coping skills and preventive, supportive plans.

 Courses, Consultation & Presentation